zackiles/cursor-config/src/README.md

     ```
   * References to other file types (not in `.cursor/rules`) are not validated by this rule.

+### Examples Section

+* **Include Examples**: Rules should include an 'Examples' section that demonstrates how to apply the rule correctly.
+  * This helps AI agents understand how to implement the rule in practice.
+  * Examples should be clear, concise, and illustrative of the rule's application.

 ### Frontmatter Organization

 * **Category Field**: While not a standard Cursor field, adding a `category` field to your frontmatter helps organize and discover rules in your codebase.